Stop the Bleeding (Tourniquet album)

 Stop the Bleeding is the debut studio album by the American Christian metal band Tourniquet.
 It was originally released on Intense Records in 1990.
 A remastered version was released independently on Pathogenic Records in 2001, which was later re-released in 2011.
-Retroactive Records released a remaster on June 26, 2020.
+Retroactive Records released a Collector's Edition remaster on June 26, 2020.
 The remasters include updated artwork, expanded album booklets, and bonus tracks.

 Recording history

 The band recorded Stop the Bleeding at Mixing Lab A & B studio in Garden Grove, California.
 The band's line-up consisted of Ted Kirkpatrick, Guy Ritter, and Gary Lenaire.
 Session musician Mark Lewis played nearly half of the album's lead guitar solos.

 Prior to the album's recording, during an "Artists vs. Label" softball game, a label executive accidentally ran over drummer Ted Kirkpatrick's foot (his main kick foot) while rounding second base, requiring Kirkpatrick to record the album under a great deal of pain.

 The band faced other recording obstacles as well, such a power failure that forced the producer to mix the songs over again.
-In an interview in 2007, then-vocalist Guy Ritter reminisced:
+During a late-night recording session, the studio experienced a power outage, requiring producer Bill Metoyer to remix parts of the album.
+Another incident occurred while recording Tears of Korah, an eight-minute-long song, when the band accidentally omitted an entire verse without noticing.
+Since they were using two-inch tape, re-recording was costly.
+The error was discovered in the vocal booth, prompting Metoyer to creatively splice the missing verse into the track using half-inch tape and manual editing techniques.

 In the original booklet, the band gave co-production credits to Roger Martinez, vocalist of fellow California-based Christian thrash metal group Vengeance Rising.
 However, Metal Blade Records' Bill Metoyer actually produced the album.

-Ritter said about this:
+Roger Martinez was involved in the co-production of Tourniquet's first album.
+According to band members, Martinez expressed interest in co-producing, and his involvement was primarily for the recognition his name would bring due to the popularity of his band, Vengeance Rising, at the time.
+During recording sessions, producer Bill Metoyer handled the technical aspects, while Martinez would occasionally request volume adjustments, which Metoyer sometimes pretended to make.
+The phrase “One more DB, please” became an inside joke among the band and continued through subsequent albums.